Art in Nazi Germany: Theatre and cinema

 "The Reich Film Chamber (Reichsfilmkammer) controlled the lively German film industry, while a Film Credit Bank (also under Goebbels' control) centralized the financial aspects of film production."
 Approximately 1,363 feature pictures were made during Nazi rule (208 of these were banned after World War II for containing Nazi Propaganda).
 Every film made in Nazi Germany (including features, shorts, newsreels, and documentaries) had to be passed by Joseph Goebbels himself before they could be shown in public.

-Mass culture was less stringently regulated than high culture, possibly because the authorities feared the consequences of too heavy-handed interference in popular entertainment.
+Mass culture was less stringently regulated than high culture, possibly because authorities feared the consequences of overly heavy-handed interference with popular entertainment.
 Thus, until the outbreak of the war, most Hollywood films could be screened, including It Happened One Night, San Francisco, and Gone with the Wind.
-While performance of atonal music was banned, the prohibition of jazz was less strictly enforced.
+While the performance of atonal music was banned, the prohibition of jazz was less strictly enforced.
 Benny Goodman and Django Reinhardt were popular, and leading English and American jazz bands continued to perform in major cities until the war; thereafter, dance bands officially played "swing" rather than the banned jazz.

 A film premiered in Berlin on November 28, 1940, which was clearly a tool used to promote Nazi Ideology.
-The release of the film Der ewige Jude (The Eternal Jew) was only two months prior to the announcement made by German officials of the establishment of the ghetto in Łódź.
-The film was portrayed in the Nazi press as a documentary to emphasize the cinema as truth, when in reality it was nothing more than propaganda to raise hatred against the Jewish community in its viewers.
+The release of the film Der ewige Jude (The Eternal Jew) was only two months before the announcement made by German officials of the establishment of the ghetto in Łódź.
+The film was portrayed in the Nazi press as a documentary to emphasize the cinema as truth, when in reality it was nothing more than propaganda to raise hatred against the Jewish community among its viewers.